STEVE INSKEEP, Host:

 BRADY: But what Savitz sees as taking extra care to protect people and ecosystems, others see as outright hostility from the Obama Administration.
 Randy Stilley is CEO of Seahawk Drilling.

-Mr. RANDY STILLEY (CEO, Seahawk Drilling): Everything they've done since this incident indicates to me that they don't like the oil and gas industry and this was a good excuse to punish it.
+RANDY STILLEY: Everything they've done since this incident indicates to me that they don't like the oil and gas industry and this was a good excuse to punish it.

 BRADY: Last week, Louisiana Senator Mary Landrieu agreed to lift her hold on one of President Obama's nominees.
 In return, Interior Secretary Ken Salazar is headed to the Gulf today to get an earful from industry executives.